erinnachen/mix_master_on_fire/iterations/2_implementing_artists.markdown

 ```
 Request: GET /artists
 ** (exit) an exception was raised:
-    ** (Phoenix.Template.UndefinedError) Could not render "index.html" for MixMaster.ArtistsView, please define a matching clause for render/2 or define a template at "web/templates/artists".
+    ** (Phoenix.Template.UndefinedError) Could not render "index.html" for MixMaster.ArtistView, please define a matching clause for render/2 or define a template at "web/templates/artist".
 No templates were compiled for this module.
 ```

-Phoenix is attempting to find `web/templates/artists/index.html` inside of our templates folder, but it doesn't see it (because we haven't created it).
+Phoenix is attempting to find `web/templates/artist/index.html` inside of our templates folder, but it doesn't see it (because we haven't created it).

 Let's make that:

 ```
-$ mkdir web/templates/artists
+$ mkdir web/templates/artist
-$ touch web/templates/artists/index.html.eex
+$ touch web/templates/artist/index.html.eex
 ```

 Run the spec again and we're back to the error we started with, just without the crazy stack trace!